mark-middendorf/fred-basics/README.md

 down requests (i.e., this takes time to run for the entire tree)
 + see ./json/fred_category_extract_test_2023_08_02.json for subtree
 + see ./json/frec_category_extract_2023_08_02.json for full tree

+**step1_extract_category_names.py**
++ using category tree details (category_ids) from step0 query
+against FRED to get category names
++ review category names to determine parent ids that are not of interest (regional data, international data, academic data)